 Ethnic small businesses could become a powerful engine to help anchor California's environmental policies in local communities.
 This forum will examine the major ways to improve the ability of small businesses to do this, including government outreach, diversity, corporate partnerships, and strategic sustainable investments in disadvantaged communities.

-The Greenlining Institute, in partnership with 89.3 KPCC, facilitated a discussion among small business leaders, advocates, and policy makers to address the opportunities and challenges of integrating small businesses into California's continuing environmental leadership.
+The Greenlining Institute, in partnership with 89.3 KPCC, will facilitate a discussion among small business leaders, advocates, and policy makers to address the opportunities and challenges of integrating small businesses into California's continuing environmental leadership

-, Green Assets fellow at The Greenlining Institute.
+Panel will be moderated by C.C.
+Song, Green Assets fellow at The Greenlining Institute.
+Panelists include: